samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ```bash
 ember generate route dashboard
 ```
-Here you will get asked again, `Overwrite app/templates/dashboard.hbs?`.
-This time, say no, so type in `n` and enter when asked, `No, skip`.
+> Here you will get asked again, `Overwrite app/templates/dashboard.hbs?`.
+This time, say no, so type in `n` and press enter when asked, `No, skip`.

 Inside the `routes/dashboard`, we will put the logic so that if they try and access the dashboard without being authenticated, it will send them back to the home screen with the login button.
 Can you imagine if the user was able to type in `yoururl.com/dashboard` and see the bank account balance without having to be authenticated first?
 In this `route/dashboard` file, the user is checked by the application.
-If the user is not authenticated, then they will transition to the base URL.
+If the user is not authenticated, then they will transition to the base URL and see only the `Home Page`.
 This keeps things safe and sound.

 The information in the `app/routes/dashboard.js` file will look like this: